facebook/react-native-website/docs/flexbox.md

 #### Flex Direction

-[`flexDirection`](https://facebook.github.io/react-native/docs/layout-props#flexdirection) controls the direction in which children of a node are laid out.
+[`flexDirection`](https://facebook.github.io/react-native/docs/layout-props#flexdirection) controls the direction in which the children of a node are laid out.
 This is also referred to as the _main axis_.
-The cross axis the the axis perpendicular to the main axis, or the axis which wrapping lines are laid out in.
+The cross axis is the axis perpendicular to the main axis, or the axis which the wrapping lines are laid out in.

 - `row` Align children from left to right.
 If wrapping is enabled then the next line will start under the first item on the left of the container.